f5devcentral/f5-agility-labs-waf/docs/class3/module3 - tc/lab1/lab1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #.
 Navigate to **System > Software Management > Live Update > Threat Campaigns** DO NOT update the system but note the Installation History.
 You can also view the Bot Signatures and other signature packages that are currently installed or pending.

-..Note:: Without an Advanced WAF license and Threat Campaign Subscription you will NOT get Live Updates for Bot Signatures.
+..
+NOTE:: Without an Advanced WAF license and Threat Campaign Subscription you will NOT get Live Updates for Bot Signatures.

 #.
 Navigate to **Security > Options > Application Security > Threat Campaigns** and review some of the signatures and information about them.
 #.
 Click on the **Apache Struts2 devmode RCE - HatBoy** signature and note the attack type as well as the CVE reference: **CVE-2012-0394**.
 You can click the CVE reference link for more information.
 #.
-Click on the filter button and under the Reference field type: **2019** and **Apply Filter** to search for all CVE's related to 2019.
+Click on the filter button and under the Reference field, type: **2019** and **Apply Filter** to search for all CVE's related to 2019.

 .. image:: images/tc_sig.png
   :width: 600 px